SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD CDD-56xA SNMP.md

 ### Webinterface

-Access the device web interface.Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.
+Access the device web interface.
+Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.